The 13 behavioral traditions behind every criterion.

 Framework Application

 The cognitive load and information breathing room criteria are grounded in Miller's working memory research.
 When a page presents more information simultaneously than working memory can hold, System One flags the asset as cognitively unsafe and the visitor disengages.
-The density standards applied in B1 and D4 are calibrated to stay within Miller's limits.

 Informs: A5, B1, D4